Barrio Azteca: Arrests

 On June 26, 2018, Barrio Azteca Capo Eduardo "Tablas" Ravelo was arrested.
 Ravelo, who was also on the FBI Ten Most Wanted Fugitives list, is believed to have been in charge of the gang's operations in Juárez.
 Several other members of the Barrio Azteca were arrested with Ravelo as well.
 On November 7, 2018, Rene Gerardo Santana Garza, known as "El 300," was arrested in Chihuahua City.
 Santana is accused of being a major force in the recent bloodshed which occurred in Juárez.
 In November 2019, three members of La Empresa were arrested.
 On March 5, 2020, 9 suspected La Empresa members were arrested.

-In January 2020, Juarez police arrested the leader of the group's "Old Guard" fraction, Jesus Alfredo Martinez Mendoza, alias "El Freddy or El Ferro."
+In January 2020, Juarez police arrested the leader of the group's "Old Guard" faction, Jesus Alfredo Martinez Mendoza, alias "El Freddy or El Ferro."
 In addition to being the leader of this Barrio Azteca fraction, Mendoza was also target No. 6 on a list of border crime suspects sought by U.S. and Mexican authorities.
 On May 21, 2020, high ranking Barrio Azteca leader Jose Dolores Villegas Soto, who is known by his moniker "El Iraqui," and aliases "El Iraki" and "El Lolo," was arrested with 10 other suspected Barrio Azteca members.
 Soto was also revealed to be the leader of the La Empresa cartel at the time of his arrest, and that his successor was identified as "The Gnome."
 The Gnome retaliated to the arrests of not only Soto, but also two other high ranking La Empresa leaders "Uncle" and "Goofy" with attacks on police officers.